Best Greenery Scenery in Somerset

 Fishing and Trails

-If hiking and biking is what you seek, than Blackwells Trail is the place for you!
+If hiking and biking is what you seek, than Blackwells Trail in the Six Mile Run State Park is the place for you!
 Depending on where you enter this 8-mile timberland, you are sure to enjoy the field of flowers and flowing river leading into the moderately dense woodland.
 This pet-friendly trail is suitable for hikers and bikers of all skill-level and offers a more rustic appeal, where you will surely enjoy the sights of natures scurrying furry-friends, beds of spreading honeysuckle and the occasional hanging Great Blue Heron.

 After taking in all that nature, If you happen to have an itch to throw a line-in, 685-acre Colonial Park has many comfortable spots for a day of fishing, or you can simply ease on down to the Delaware-Raritan River Canal, also known as the D & R Canal, which is a short 5-miles off Rocky Hill and the 10-mile Lock.